 The leaves and green fresh pods of drumstick (Moringa oleifera Lam.) are used as vegetables by humans and are rich in carotene and ascorbic acid with a good profile of amino acids (Makkar and Becker 1996).
 Drumstick (Moringa oleifera Lam.) is a “Miracle trees” with all the essential nutritional elements that are essential for livestock and human beings as well (Fahey, 2005; Anjorin et al., 2010).
 Moringa oleifera leaf meal (MOLM) can substitute protein source like sunflower seed meal partially (at 10% on protein basis) which suggest that the shrub have a potential for poultry feeding particularly for laying hens.
-This is exhibited through its protein content, relatively low fibre and high mineral contents, crude protein ranging from 22% to 30%, amino acids, carotenoids, and vitamins (Lata et al. 2024 and Lu et al. 2016).
-The essential nutrient contents of Moringa leaves/ twigs such as vitamin A & B, calcium, iron, copper, sulphur and protein and its ability to absorb and neutralize toxic elements in food could justify its significance in developing the plant as one of the major local feed stuffs (Lannaon 2007).
+This is exhibited through its protein content, relatively low fibre and high mineral contents, crude protein ranging from 22% to 30%, amino acids, carotenoids, and vitamins (Lata et al. 2024; Lu et al. 2016).
+The essential nutrient contents of Moringa leaves/ twigs such as vitamin A & B, calcium, iron, copper, sulphur and protein and its ability to absorb and neutralize toxic elements in food could justify its significance in developing the plant as a major local feed stuffs (Lannaon 2007).
 Moringa leaves are highly nutritious and contain significant quantities of vitamins (A, B and C), calcium, iron, phosphorus and protein (Murro et al. 2003).
 Furthermore, heavy metals such as mercury, arsenic and cadmium which are potentially toxic are absent from leaves of Moringa oleifera, thus making their incorporation in to poultry diets safe (Donkor et al. 2013).
 Dietary inclusion of 10% in layer diets have been found to improve bird performance in terms of growth rate and egg production including egg size (Cassius and Kenaleone 2014).
 Large amounts of Moringa forage can be obtained from easily established plots in the field without expensive inputs.
 Moringa is also a perennial plant that can be harvested several times in a year.

 Keeping in view the potential feed value of Moringa oleifera leaf meal (MOLM), an experiment was conducted to study the effect of dietary incorporation of MOLM on the haematological, total immunoglobulin and serum biochemical profile of laying Japanese Quail.